renderbox/atlas-framework/README.md

 ## Documentation

-Our docs can be found [here](docs/index.md) and will be moving to GHPages soon.
+Our docs can be found [here](https://renderbox.github.io/atlas-framework) on GitHub Pages.

+This project is tested against Python 3.7-3.11